-This year, Schriver took home the EY Entrepreneur Of The Year® Award in the Technology category in Greater Philadelphia.
-The award recognizes entrepreneurs demonstrating strong financial performance who are innovating to create positive change in the world.
-Schriver, who founded GLOBO in 2010, received the award for disrupting the translation services industry with the mission to eradicate language barriers between businesses and millions of limited-English speaking consumers.
+In June, Schriver took home the EY Entrepreneur Of The Year® Award in the Technology category in Greater Philadelphia.
+The award recognizes entrepreneurs with strong financial performance who are innovating to create positive change in the world.
+Schriver, who started GLOBO in 2010, tops the list for his commitment to disruptive innovation in the language support industry — all in service of eradicating language barriers.

 Stay up to date.

 Stay connected with tips, resources & stories on language access.